Feyerabend/bb/workbook/ch05/parsers/README.md

 2. Recursive Descent Parsing:
 	- A simple top-down parsing method where each non-terminal in the grammar is implemented as a recursive function.
 	- Relies on LL(1) grammar for correctness.
-	- It’s intuitive and easy to implement but requires that the grammar avoids left recursion and excessive ambiguity.
+	- It's intuitive and easy to implement but requires that the grammar avoids left recursion and excessive ambiguity.

 3. Predictive Parsing:
 	- A non-recursive approach to LL parsing that uses a predictive table to guide parsing decisions.